sqlxpert/lights-off-aws/README.md

 Not every resource needs to be deleted and recreated; condition the creation of _expensive_ resources on the `Enable` parameter.
-In the AWS Client VPN stack, the server and client certificates, endpoints and network security groups are never deleted, because they don't cost anything.
+In the AWS Client VPN stack, the server and client certificates, endpoints and network security groups are never deleted, because they do not cost anything.
 The expensive VPN attachments can be deleted and recreated with no need to reconfigure clients.

 Set the `sched-set-Enable-true` and `sched-set-Enable-false` tags on